localgovdrupal/docs/docs/src/content/features/workflow.md

 Not all roles have the permission to move content between all states.

+A common workflow would be:

+1. A Contributor creates a new piece of content and saves it as Draft
+2. They return to the content and finish it and save it as Ready for Review
+3. An Editor reviews the content and either:
+    1. Publishes it,
+    2. Suggests some amendments and returns it to Draft.

 ### Draft

 When content is in the Draft state it will appear in the "Moderated content" admin screen.